Edragon/edragon.github.io/app-dat/openpnp-dat/PixiePlacer-dat/PixiePlacer-Frame-dat/PixiePlacer-Frame-dat.md

 four legs + crossbeam

+The Aluminium Extrusions are connected together by M5 screws, Aluminum Brackets and Aluminium Angles.

+Connect the 4x Alu_Extrusion_Leg_200mm and 2 Alu_Extrusion_Crossbeam_724mm together with Alu_Angle.

 ![](1.png)

 2. add two supports

+Add the 2x Alu_Extrusion_Bed_Support_520mm and connect them with Alu_L_Bracket.

 ![](2.png)

 3. Y axis and rails

+Add the Alu_Extrusion_Y-Axis_600mm and Linear Rails MGN12H_600mm.

 ![](3.png)

 4. working bed and base

+Cut the Machine Bed to size and mount it to the machine.
+It consists of the top steel sheetTop_Machine_Bed and MDF sheet Bottom_Machine_Bed.

+Bolt the Bottom_Mounting_Plate to the underside of the machine.

 ![](4.png)

 5. real look

 ![](5.jpeg)

 ![](6.jpeg)

 ![](Frame_Assembly.png)